digitalservicebund/useid-eservice-example/README.md

 ## Note: Prototype Code

 This repository includes code used only for a prototype version of the widget.
 The code is tagged with `// PROTOTYPE` comments.

+Find more details about the prototype in this [proposal for a device switch](https://github.com/digitalservicebund/useid-architecture/blob/main/research/device-switch/proposal-qr-code-based-device-switch-with-webauthn.md).